MahatKC/MahatKC/README.md

 ### Hello! :wave: Glad to have you here.
-Make yourself comfortable and grab some coffee! :coffee:
+Make yourself comfortable and grab some coffee! ☕

 :man_student: I'm Mateus Karvat, Computer Scientist from Cascavel-PR in the south of Brazil.
 I graduated from [UNIOESTE](https://www.unioeste.br/portal/) in 2022 and I'm currently doing my Masters in Computing at Queen's University.